Symptothermie : la contraception naturelle est-elle vraiment fiable ?

 Do you want to join the adventure?

-Head to Alix’s website: magicovaries.com.
+Alix's website: magicovaries.com.

-Thanks to Alix for this interview. <3
+Thank you to Alix for this interview. <3

-1 comments
+1 comment

 Je regrette mais ce que vous écrivez: “contraception naturelle” on entend “contraception sans hormone”.
 Sous cette étiquette, on regroupe des moyens de contraception comme le préservatif, le stérilet au cuivre, le diaphragme et les méthodes d’observation du cycle entre autres.
 Non la contraception naturelle ne comprend ni le préservatif, ni le stérilet au cuivre ou aux hormones, ni le diaphragme, etc, seulement les méthodes basées sur la connaissance du cycle.